As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 You can reduce the risk of icing by:

-- Never flying when there is visible moisture (fog, clouds, mist, rain, or snow).
+- Never flying in weather near or below freezing when there is visible moisture (fog, clouds, mist, rain, or snow).

 - Checking the weather reports before flying and taking note of the temperature, dew point, and relative humidity.